Disputes Between Co-owners

-On 27 April 2001, the Commission was asked to simplify and clarify the law for co-owners, make the sale and division of co-owned land easier, minimise disputes and clarify the mechanisms for resolving disputes.
+On 27 April 2001, the newly-formed Victorian Law Reform Commission, receiving its first reference from the Attorney-General, was asked to make recomendations for simplifing and clarifying the law for property co-owners, making the sale and division of co-owned land easier, minimising disputes, and clarifying the mechanisms for resolving disputes.